amete/DataSciencePortfolio/README.md

 # DataSciencePortfolio

-This repository contains some side projects and fun material.
+This repository contains some Data Science related side projects and fun material.